 But one of his greatest contributions to the conservation movement is My Family and Other Animals.
 It is not about conservation save by implication: what it does is to tell us – vividly and unforgettably and joyously – that the world and the people who live in it are infinitely richer for the wild places and the wild creatures we share it with.
 The wild world completes us, makes us whole, and brings us joy.
 The wild world is – or should be – what truly completes the family circle.

-This preface to My Family & Other Animals also appears in Slightly Foxed Issue 44 © Simon Barnes 2014
+Extract from Slightly Foxed Issue 44 © Simon Barnes 2014